Newcastle College University Centre Cash Bursaries

 Newcastle College will check eligibility against the criteria listed above and based on the information supplied during the application process to Student Loans Company.

 These checks will take place in early December 2019.
 In some cases, further verification may be required.
 An email will be sent if this is the case.

 Students do not need to make a formal application for the bursary, but you must have a means tested application for Student Support through the relevant awarding authority and agree that their financial information can be shared with Newcastle College.
 Students will be notified if they have been successful via email.

 The following students will not be eligible to receive a bursary:

 - Students whose fees are paid or part paid by an employer or other third party

 Higher Education Hardship Fund

-The Higher Education Hardship Fund may be available to full-time and part-time students who are experiencing financial disadvantages, The College will assess student's actual need for financial assistance before determining whether to award financial support.
-The funding allocated from the HE Hardship Fund is a discretionary award and is conditional on a minimum attendance of 90% at college.
+The Higher Education Hardship Fund may be available to full-time and part-time students who are experiencing financial disadvantages, Newcastle College University Centre will assess student's actual need for financial assistance before determining whether to award financial support.
+The funding allocated from the HE Hardship Fund is a discretionary award and is conditional on a minimum attendance of 90% at the University Centre.

 Need further advice?

 For further information on the financial support available to undergraduate students you can speak to Student Services on 0191 200 4000 or alternatively email firstname.lastname@example.org